Ivasteel/set-game-seeking-alpha/README.md

-# 🃏 Set Game - Python Implementation for Seeking Alpha :)
+# 🃏 Set Game - Python Implementation

 A Python implementation of the **Set** card game, where the program:
 - **Draws three unique cards** from a deck of 81 unique cards.